 Sakma’s black hair held tight to a golden ring that clumped the thick, sweaty mess into a neat bun.
 She never wore her hair down while in the mines.
 Though, regardless of her efforts to dissuade them, the miners still gawked at her.
-Perhaps they stared in awe at the greatness of her family and their ability to precisely control the workers; even though the caverns of the mine delved deep throughout the lush green valley and underneath the three surrounding hills and near the bordering sea to the East, spanning miles upon miles of underground pathways.
+Perhaps they stared in awe at the greatness of her family and their ability to precisely control the workers; despite the vast caverns that spanned for miles underneath the great green Valley of Sorra.
 Or perhaps it was because Sakma was the sole heir to the mine, her father being Rehora, the owner.
 Perhaps it was her innate beauty—Sakma liked to believe this was the reason.
 Or maybe it’s merely because she is a woman—which, by its own right, had warranted the stares far beyond any beauty the simple miners could comprehend.

-She grew used to the prying eyes over time, though they still annoyed her, even more so than their hatred toward her.
-The reason for which she had yet to discover.
-Though the evenings among the men often held an air of raucous laughter—as Sakma gave to the men an unending supply of food and drink—the days were grim vestiges of sorrow.
+She grew used to the prying eyes over time, though they still annoyed her, even more so than their hatred toward her, the reason for which she had yet to discover.
+Evenings among the men often held an air of raucous laughter—as Sakma gave to the men an unending supply of food and drink—and the days were grim vestiges of sorrow.
 During the day shift, Sakma ensured the miners did nothing but work.
 Anyone caught neglecting their duties, she punished severely.
 More often than not, the miners died.
 Sakma enjoyed finding these men.
 The men did not.

 “Do you fools not have work to do?”
 Sakma shouted to a group of miners down the tunnel, “Every day I come by this shaft and find the three of you talking and gossiping like my father’s concubines.
 Is that what you are?
 Well, I shouldn’t suppose you aren’t.
 In a way, you are all my concubines.
 I ask little from my concubines.
 I only ask that they do their work, yet still you fail in that regard.
 This is the last warning I’ll give to you.
 Work or die.
 It’s your choice.”
 The light-skinned miners never spoke, in-fact they hadn’t spoken a word since the day began.
 One man had coughed and suddenly Sakma appeared around the corner to scold them.
 Truly, Sakma had not seen these men since last week.
 She just felt the need to enforce her power.